VNG-Realisatie/authorization-decision-log/specifications.md

 The log **MUST** enforce TLS on connections, in accordance with the standard practice established within the organization.

-The log **SHOULD** confirm the successful persistence of each log entry.
-If a confirmation is not provided, historical decisions may end up not being logged.
+Each decision log entry **SHOULD** be persisted to durable storage before the PDP provides a decision response to the PEP.
+If persistence of log entries is not confirmed, historical decisions may end up not being logged.

 ## Interface